pahaz/cryptoassets/README.rst

 `For the full list see SQLAlchemy dialects documentation <http://docs.sqlalchemy.org/en/rel_0_9/dialects/index.html>`_.

-Protocols, daemons and API services
+Daemons and wallet service support
 ++++++++++++++++++++++++++++++++++++++

-``cryptoassets.core`` can operate with a cryptocurrency daemon or third party API service.
+*cryptoassets.core* can operate with a cryptocurrency daemon or third party API service.

-Example daemons and service include:
+Example daemons and services include:

 * *bitcoind* and bitcoind-compatible altcoins (Dogecoin, Litecoin, etc.)